ayoubmjhd/weatherapi/README.md

 }
 ```
 ### Getting started
-To Build and start the service open a terminal window and run:
+To Build and start the service :

-1. `docker-compose up --build`
+1. open a terminal window and run `docker-compose up --build`
 2. Use postman to test each scenario

 ### Unit tests
 There is a unit test case for each scenario.
 To run the tests open the terminal window and run:

-1. `docker exec -it weatherapi npm run test`
+* `docker exec -it weatherapi npm run test`